arunavaksingh/msba405-sample-pipeline/README.md

 # Sample MSBA 405 Pipeline (Final Project)
 # Pipeline to Power NYC Taxi vs Weather Analysis

+**NOTE: To run certain examples, see the README in the luigi and airflow directories.**

-In the `README.md` you must provide enough information for us to download the dataset and run the pipeline on our own machines.
+In the `README.md`you must provide enough information for us to download the dataset and run the pipeline on our own machines.

 This should be "fire and forget."
 We should be able to execute one command to run the pipeline.